Constant Rate Scheduling: A General Framework for Optimizing Diffusion Noise Schedule via Distributional Change: Implementation of CRS

 Algorithm \ref{app_alg:compute_vx_sampling} presents the pseudocode for computing $v_{x}(\alpha)$ using a trained diffusion model.
-This pseudocode focuses on the optimization of sampling schedules.
-Similar to the computation of $v_{\mathrm{FID}}(\alpha)$, the forward process is simulated using the training dataset, and the change in the data prediction between adjacent timesteps is computed.
-A common configuration of hyperparameters $(T=10^{3}, S=10^{4}, \alpha_{s}=1, \alpha_{e}=10^{-4})$ was used in our experiments.
+As in the case of $v_{\mathrm{FID}}(\alpha)$, this involves simulating the forward process on the training data and measuring changes in the predicted data across adjacent timesteps.
+Hyperparameters are summarized in Table \ref{app_tab:hyperparameters_vx_sampling}.
+We use the same configuration for all our experiments, regardless of the diffusion type or dataset.

 The computation time for obtaining $v_{x}(\alpha)$ is negligible compared with the training time of the diffusion model.
 It takes approximately 5.5 hours using eight H100 GPUs in pixel-space diffusion models.
 In latent-space diffusion models, it takes approximately 1.5 hours using eight A100 GPUs.